 Boat Tours of Jackson Lake in Grand Teton

 If you’re looking for a fun way to enjoy breakfast, lunch or dinner, then Jackson Lake Cruise is an awesome opportunity to explore Jackson Lake in Grand Teton National Park.
 Jackson Lake Cruise offers two opportunities to enjoy the views of Grand Teton National Park.
 You can simply tour the lake or take the cruise out to Elk Island and dine there.
 Once at Elk Island, you’ll have the opportunity to explore and take in the panoramic views of the Teton Range.
-The cruises require a minimum of six or more guests to sign up in order for it to take off.

 “The excellent meals are combined with a guided tour; you learn about the flora and history of the Tetons,” says Peter Uzielbo of the Colter Bay Marina Rentals.
 “It’s not only a meal.
 It’s also educational.”